keycloak/keycloak-quickstarts/proxy/traefik/reencrypt/README.md

 ```
 KC_PROXY_HEADERS: xforwarded
 ```

-Keycloak will accept the `X-Forwarded-*` HTTP headers that Traefik adds automatically after stripping the incoming forwarding headers.
+Keycloak will accept the `X-Forwarded-*` HTTP headers that Traefik adds automatically.

 **Configure the certificate and private key for HTTPS:**

 ```
-KC_HTTPS_CLIENT_AUTH: required
-KC_HTTPS_TRUST_STORE_FILE: /opt/keycloak/conf/https-truststore/traefik-internal-cert.pem
+KC_HTTPS_CERTIFICATE_FILE: /opt/keycloak/certs/cert.pem
+KC_HTTPS_CERTIFICATE_KEY_FILE: /opt/keycloak/certs/key.pem
 ```
-Keycloak will require client authentication via certificates provided in the truststore.
-In this case the only provided certificate is for authenticating Traefik on the internal network.
+The certificate is used by Traefik to verify Keycloak's identity during the TLS handshake.

 **Configure mTLS:**